 By Michelle Karlenzig

-After being triggered in class and left without emotional support, a student at RRC Exchange District Campus is hoping for changes in the Indigenous Center.
+After being triggered in class and left without emotional support, a student at RRC’s Exchange District Campus is hoping for institutional changes.

 Crystal Marsden, a student in the Indigenous Social Enterprise Program, said she felt emotionally triggered by a disturbing video in class and there was no Indigenous Elder or staff member available for support.